Last updated: May 20, 2026

 Sirius is the brightest star in our sky, and its heliacal rising is the most consequential in the history of astrology.
 Two readings are at stake for you: the natal one (does your chart inherit a Sirius prominence?), and the cultural one (you are connected to a sky-myth older than astrology itself).

 What it means if Sirius rose heliacally near your birth.
-In the natal frame, a Sirius heliacal rising near your birth is rare and pointed.
+In the natal frame, a Sirius heliacal rising near your birth is rare and traditionally emphasized.
 Sirius sits at roughly fourteen degrees of Cancer in the modern tropical zodiac, and its heliacal rising in the northern hemisphere falls around late July or early August.
-The traditional reading is intensity: a brightness that burns through obstacles, ambition that arrives wired in early, and a kind of recognition that finds the native whether or not the native asked for it.
+The traditional reading is intensity: brightness, ambition, visibility, and recognition themes that need to be weighed against the rest of the chart.

 The Sothic cycle and the Egyptian calendar.
 The Egyptian civil calendar was built around Sirius.
 Its heliacal rising at Memphis, around July 19 in the Julian calendar, marked the start of the year and the imminent flooding of the Nile.
 The Egyptians called Sirius Sopdet (Greek: Sothis).
 The 1,460-year Sothic cycle, the slow drift of Sirius’s heliacal rising against the 365-day civil calendar, is the longest single-source astronomical cycle attested in any ancient calendar, and the textual basis for absolute dating in Egyptian chronology.

 The other royal stars.
 Sirius is the brightest, but not the only royal star.
 The four Royal Stars of Persia (Aldebaran in Taurus, Regulus in Leo, Antares in Scorpio, Fomalhaut in Pisces) plus Spica in Virgo are the other named lights whose heliacal events the calculator scans.
-A heliacal rising of any of these near your birth carries a comparable emphasis claim, with a different flavor: Regulus carries kingship and elevation, Spica carries gift and protection, Antares carries challenge and confrontation, Aldebaran carries integrity and follow-through.
+A heliacal rising of any of these near your birth can carry a comparable emphasis claim, with a different flavor: Regulus is associated with kingship and elevation, Spica with gift and protection, Antares with challenge and confrontation, Aldebaran with integrity and follow-through.

 Heliacal rising for each planet